190th Street station: Elevators

 The station maintains three elevators from the mezzanine in one tower at its eastern end, and has done so since its opening.
 The elevators lead upward to the basement of the Fort Washington Avenue head house.
 The head house basement contains brick walls and a concrete floor and ceiling, and formerly contained a token booth.
 The elevators were formerly only open during the daytime, and required the payment of a fare to use since the fare control for both street entrances to the station was originally located just inside the street doors.
-Since 1957, the elevators have been available for use by pedestrians going between Bennett Avenue and Fort Washington Avenue without paying a fare; a similar situation exists at 181st Street, the next station downtown, as well as at 191st Street, on the IRT Broadway–Seventh Avenue Line.
+Since 1957, the elevators have been available for use by pedestrians going between Bennett Avenue and Fort Washington Avenue without paying a fare; a similar situation exists at 181st Street, the next station downtown, as well as at 191st Street on the IRT Broadway–Seventh Avenue Line.
 The elevators to the mezzanine still utilize elevator operators, one of the few stations in the system to do so.

-The station is not compliant with the Americans with Disabilities Act of 1990, and thus cannot be used by passengers with wheelchairs, because access from the fare control area to the platforms is only possible via stairways.
+The station is not compliant with the Americans with Disabilities Act of 1990, because it cannot be used by passengers with wheelchairs since access from the fare control area to the platforms is only possible via stairways.
 Additionally, the elevators as well as the free out-of-system traverse between Fort Washington and Bennett Avenues are not ADA-compliant for wheelchair users either (unlike at 181st Street), since the entrance to the former is only accessible by several flights of stairs, and another smaller staircase exists between the end of the passageway and the Bennett Avenue exit.
 There is a staircase available in case of an emergency.